farinspace/wpalchemy/README.md

-[WPAlchemy][wpalchemy]
+[WPAlchemy MetaBox PHP Class][wpalchemy]
 =========================

 Please read the [extended documentation][wpalchemy] for full details.

-These files are for demonstration purposes only, be careful not to overwrite your existing `functions.php` file, you may want to back it up first.
+Some of these files are for demonstration purposes, be careful not to overwrite your existing `functions.php` file, you may want to create a backup.

 You should place these files in your current theme directory: